 Ex-CIA officer gets 19 years for conspiring to spy for China

-A former CIA case agent was sentenced to 19 years in prison Friday for spying after prosecutors alleged he received more than $840,000 from China to divulge names of human sources and spycraft intelligence.
+A former CIA case agent was sentenced to 19 years in prison Friday for espionage conspiracy after prosecutors say he received hundreds of thousands of dollars from China to divulge names of human sources and spycraft intelligence.

 Jerry Chun Shing Lee, 55, pleaded guilty to conspiring with China to commit espionage in May, but prosecutors and defense lawyers disagreed about whether Lee succeeded in carrying out any actual espionage.
+Prosecutors had sought a prison term of more than 20 years, while the defense had asked for a 10-year sentence.

 Lee left the CIA in 2007 and moved to Hong Kong.
-Beginning in 2010, prosecutors said, Chinese intelligence officers gave Lee more than $840,000 over a three-year period and in exchange Lee likely gave them all the information he had from his 13-year career as a CIA case officer.
+Beginning in 2010, prosecutors said, Chinese intelligence officers gave Lee more than $840,000 over a three-year period.
+In exchange, they claim, Lee likely gave them all the information he had from his 13-year career as a CIA case officer.

 Lee is the third American convicted of committing espionage for the Chinese government in just over a year.